Frequently Asked Questions

 - What are the tuition, fees, and estimated financial aid budget for the program?

-For additional information on Tuition and Fees, see either of these Student Business Services websites.
+For additional information on tuition and fees, see either the SHP Tuition and Fees or Student Business Services websites.
 Information on the policies and procedures for payment and refunds of tuition and fees is located at: Refund Policy